SENIOR COUNSELOR - CLASS OF 2018

 HERFF JONES - CAP AND GOWN ORDERS

-Also, all orders can be placed online at www.yourgrad.com.
-They also have a local office at 2150 Academy Circle, Suite A, Colorado Springs, CO, 80909.
+All orders can be placed online at www.yourgrad.com.
+They have a local office at 2150 Academy Circle, Suite A, Colorado Springs, CO, 80909.
 719-573-1234.
 You can also keep your eyes and ears open to the KWHS news and daily announcements for information on their next visit.
+ALL CAP AND GOWNS SHOULD HAVE BEEN ORDERED BY NOW!

 Pikes Peak Community College - Scholarships are Now Open